microbuilder/LPC11U_LPC13U_CodeBase/README.md

 - Basic [localisation support](https://github.com/microbuilder/LPC11U_LPC13U_Codebase/tree/master/src/localisation), allowing multiple languages to be used in the same application
 - Graphics sub-system including support for multiple font types (bitmap or anti-aliased), basic drawing functions, and a simple HW abstraction mechanism
 - FAT16/32 file system support for SD cards including the option to use long names (via FatFS)
+- Numerous wireless stacks, including NFC (based on the PN532) and 802.15.4 (based on the AT86RF212).
 - A basic [unit testing framework](https://github.com/microbuilder/LPC11U_LPC13U_Codebase/tree/master/tests) suitable for embedded systems (Unity)

 ## Supported MCUs ##